Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: Discovery of Zangetsu

 Zangetsu has been identified in the COSMOS2020 catalog\footnote{\url{https://cosmos2020.calet.org/catalogues/}} (\citealp{weaver2022cosmos2020}).
-Its ID in the classic version using \texttt{SExtractor} (\citealp{SExtractor}) is $316446$, but it is not detected in the Farmer version due to the bright star masking of the nearby region.
+Its ID in the classic version using \texttt{SExtractor} (\citealp{SExtractor}) is $316446$, but it is not detected in the Farmer version due to the mask for the nearby bright star.
 Based on the SED fitting results in the classic version of the COSMOS2020 catalog, the photometric redshift is estimated to be $z=0.17^{+0.03}_{-0.05}$ using LePHARE (\citealp{arnouts2011lephare}) and $z=0.067^{+0.015}_{-0.006}$ using EAZY (\citealp{brammer2008eazy}).
 The former is unreasonable as the galaxy can reach a size of $R_e\sim32\ \rm kpc$ at such a redshift, while the latter fit is also not reliable as indicated by a high $\chi^2$ value of $166.8$.
-The photometric redshift estimation shows that the LSB and quiescent nature of Zangetsu make it difficult to measure its SED and derive reasonable photometric redshift measurements accurately.
+The photometric redshift estimation shows that Zangetsu's LSB and quiescent nature make it difficult to measure its SED and derive accurate photometric redshifts.

 We search for the archival imaging data from other telescopes from the Mikulski Archive for Space Telescopes (MAST)\footnote{\url{http://archive.stsci.edu}} and COSMOS field Archive data cutouts\footnote{\url{https://irsa.ipac.caltech.edu/data/COSMOS/index\_cutouts.html}}.
 And as for the imaging data from {\it HST}, Zangetsu is detected in the Wide Field Camera 3 (WFC3) F160W data (\citealp{mowla2019cosmos}) and Advanced Camera for Surveys (ACS) F814W data (\citealp{scoville2007cosmosfield}).
-The top-right panel of Fig. \ref{fig:obj_image} shows the {\it HST}/F814W image.
+The top-right panel of the Figure \ref{fig:obj_image} shows the {\it HST}/F814W image.
 Since Zangetsu is not resolved into individual stars in this high-resolution image, it indicates that Zangetsu is unlikely to be a Local Volume dwarf galaxy.